sagemathinc/cocalc/notes/final_push.md

 ...
 [marker.output][output uuid of cell][marker.output]{json output mesg}[marker.output]{json output mesg}[marker.output]...[marker.output]

- - (1:00?) [ ] sagews: I *must* finally switch to directly applying the patches to the codemirror buffer, since right now, the *entire* output is being re-rendered every single time... since all the marks go away on sync.; this will be a few lines of code in syncod.coffee
+ - (1:00?) [x] sagews: switch to directly applying the patches to the codemirror buffer, since right now, the *entire* output is being re-rendered every single time... since all the marks go away on sync.; this will be a few lines of code in syncdoc.coffee

+- (1:30?) [ ] sagews: design/implement a way to make evaluation of code blocks optimally fast for the client requesting a specific eval.
+This is absolutely critical, and could impact other design choices.

-- (0:45?) [ ] sagews/localhub: need to implement the BLOB-->hub socket stuff... that's why I can't send images etc.
+- (1:00?) [ ] sagews/localhub: need to implement the BLOB-->hub socket stuff... that's why I can't send images etc.

+- (1:30?) [ ] sagews: tab completion.
+- (1:30?) [ ] sagews: move interacts over to new worksheets
+- (0:10?) [ ] syncdoc: remove "click_save_button:" from syncdoc.coffee, in case it is not used (I think it isn't).
 - (0:30?) [ ] sagews: when code is submited, then executing, then done have a visual indicator of each state (maybe via gutter)
 - (0:30?) [ ] sagews: when code is done, have local hub change the marker to indicate this; have client change visual indicator too.
 - (0:30?) [ ] sagews: add a button group to the editor ui before "save" with play/interrupt/kill
 - (0:15?) [ ] sagews: local hub: support the session control messages; interrupt, kill, etc., via line-1 markers.; restart should be automatic
 - (0:20?) [ ] sagews: don't require output cell to start at beginning of a line.